By AWATIF GHAPAR

 “The greatest threat to our planet is the belief that someone else will save it.” – Robert Swan

-How many of us actually layer up in office – be it with a cardigan, jumper and even a shawl?
-For every time we do so, we are guilty of contributing to climate change.
-It just shows how the air-conditioner’s temperature in our office is set too low, which increases its harmfulness to the environment.
+HOW many of us layer up in office – be it with a cardigan, jumper and even a shawl?
+Every time we do so, we are guilty of contributing to climate change.
+It just shows how the air-conditioner’s temperature in our office is set too low, contributing to environmental damage.

 That’s what I learnt when the legendary Green Man, Matthias Gelber came to visit Leaderonomics office to create awareness on sustainability to our employees.